 Districts Analysed

-Top-tier school catchments and immediate access to the Peak District make this the city's premier choice for long-term settling.
+Dore offers top-tier schools and immediate access to the Peak District, making it the city's premier suburban choice for affluent families.

 Top-rated zones for tenants